gmlc-dispatches/dispatches/docs/models/fossil/thermal_oil.rst

 Degrees of Freedom
 ------------------

-The Thermal Oil Model as X degrees of freedom.
+The Thermal Oil Model has X degrees of freedom.

 Model Structure